lorenzo-massa/SmartTourism-Image-Recognition-Android/README.md

 The repository consists of two parts:

 * Python (Docker supported)
-* Android
+* Android project

-The Python part is used to generate sqlite files from an image dataset and a guides folder.
+The Python part is used to generate SQLite files from an image dataset and a guides folder.
 The android application is ready to use and you should generate a new APK every time you compile the python code.